jkobject/jkobject.github.io/_drafts/idea.md

 correlation is causation without simplifying assumptions

 causation is what correlation becomes when you admit some things which will get your system (defining your measured/interest variables) closed or closed enough so that you can then know that if Y and X are correlated, X cannot influence Y and : X & Y are the only parameters in the system, then X cause Y

+--> link to falsifiability hypothesis of doing science --> link to quantum mechanisms and theoretical physics.

 --------------------